 - Make your cranberry chutney.
-This can be made in under 45 minutes but I like to let it simmer for 2 hours to marry the flavors.
+This can be made in under 45 minutes, but I like to let it simmer for 2 hours to marry the flavors.
 Make it several months in advance and store it sealed in a clean jar in the refrigerator.
-Or may it the day of and really make the house smell amazing

 - Make your pie dough up to one month in advance and freeze it.
 I suggest my foolproof vodka pie crust or my All-Butter Pie Crust.

 - Cook and mash the potatoes.
 Maybe make a double batch and season and serve half for dinner that night?
 Just a thought.